Spin Currents in Rashba Altermagnets: From Equilibrium to Nonlinear Regimes: Theory

 It is important to note that the spin velocity resulting from band component with out-of-plane polarization ($\langle\hat{v}_{b,xz}\rangle$ and $\langle\hat{v}_{b,yz}\rangle$) vanishes in the pure Rashba case, since for $t_j=0$, $\cos\theta_k=0$.
 We find that these components ($\langle\hat{v}_{b,xz}\rangle$ and $\langle\hat{v}_{b,yz}\rangle$) are responsible for the spin-Hall current (a transverse spin current with out-of-plane polarization) in altermagnetic system, which we discuss in detail later.
 Now the spin velocity components resulting from the anomalous velocity are obtained as

 which exist only in systems with nonzero Berry curvature.
 Here as well, the spin velocity component with out-of-plane polarization contributes to the spin-Hall current; however, this contribution is negligible compared to that from the band component (elaborated later).
-In a pure altermagnetic system, the spin-Hall current arises solely from the spin velocity resulting from band component.